taalendigitaal/bootstrap-passwordstrength/OPTIONS.md

   the password.
 A terrible but not empty password will show the progress bar filled this much.

+* __progressBarExtraCssClasses__:

+  Default: `""` (String)

+  CSS classes to be added to the generated progress bar.
+It is meant to make use of the extra classes provided by Bootstrap.
+The classes will be added to the proper DOM element depending of which version of Bootstrap is being used.

 * __showPopover__:

   Default: `false` (Boolean)